kamranahmedse/developer-roadmap/src/data/projects/basic-github-actions.md

   - 'devops'
 ---

-In this project, you will build a simple Astro website and setup a GitHub Actions workflow to test, build & deploy it to GitHub Pages.
+In this project, you will write a basic HTML file and setup a GitHub Actions workflow to test, build & deploy it to GitHub Pages.

 ## Requirements

-- Create a simple Astro website (the content of the website is up to you)
+- Create a simple HTML file (the content is up to you)
 - Create a GitHub Actions workflow that will test, build & deploy the website to [GitHub Pages](https://pages.github.com/).
 - Failures in the workflow should be clearly indicated and failures will halt the workflow
 - The workflow should be in the `.github/workflows` directory
 - The workflow file should be named `main.yml`

-You can learn more about creating an Astro project [here](https://docs.astro.build/en/getting-started/).

 <hr />